OSUrobotics/robot_arm_calibration/optimization/README.md

 ### To run the code:

-This code has been run and tested using Python 3 and above.
+This code has been run and tested using Python 2

 Make sure all required python libraries are installed (numpy, matplotlib)